bring/developer-site/_posts/2017-11-09-team-in-numbers.md

 <img src="{{ site.baseurl }}/img/webteam-in-numbers/developers.svg">

-So let's try to find out what 42 developers can do in 365 days!
+What can 42 developers can do in 365 days!
 ---

 We have produced a total of 6296 pull requests on github -- that's change proposals to code and documentation.